-Our commitment to diversity and inclusion is rooted in providing our employees and our customers with the best experience possible.
-Our approach is informed by best practices in recruitment, retention, community engagement and culture building, which will help us build a company that is welcoming, respectful and with equal opportunities for all
+Altice USA is committed to diversity and inclusion with a focus on providing our employees and our customers with the best experience possible.
+Our approach is informed by best practices in recruitment, retention, community engagement and culture building, which will help us build a company that is welcoming, respectful and with equal opportunities for all.